-The Type 3 Incident Management Team is used to manage initial attack fires with a large commitment of resources, manage an escaped fire until a Type 1 or 2 team arrives, or to manage an extended attack fire until containment/control is achieved.
+Type 3 Incident Management Teams manage initial attack fires with a significant number of resources, escaped fire until a type 1 or 2 team arrives, or an extended attack fire until containment/control is achieved.
 The incident may be divided into segments, but normally would not meet the division supervisor complexity in regards to span-of-control.

-In using the Type 3 team, a manager must be very cautious to avoid extending them beyond the extended attack (Type 3) level.
-The command staff is normally comprised of the Incident Commander, plus two primary Command Staff positions; however, a manager must assess the hazards and determine if the safety officer position is also needed.
+In using the type 3 team, a manager must be very cautious to avoid using extending them beyond the extended attack (type 3) level.
+The command staff is normally comprised of the incident commander, a safety officer plus two general staff positions; however, a manager must assess the hazards and complexities to determine if other specialist positions are also needed.

-Recommended Minimum Positions The following positions and qualifications should be considered when assembling Type 3 Incident Management Teams.
-By using the factors in the "Extended Attack Complexity Analysis" a fire manager can determine the specific positions needed by addressing each complexity or issue related to the incident, e. g., if sensitive public/media relation-ships are evident, then an Information Officer should be part of the team.
+Recommended Minimum Positions The following positions and qualifications should be considered when assembling type 3 IMTs.
+By using the factors in the extended attack complexity analysis a fire manager can determine the specific positions needed by addressing each complexity or issue related to the incident; e. g., if sensitive public/media relation-ships are evident, then an information officer should be part of the team.

-Positions Qualification Requirement Incident Commander Type 3 IC, (Division Supervisor recommended) Operations Strike Team Leader or Task Force Leader Logistics Facilities Unit Leader, Supply Unit Leader, or Ground Support Unit Leader Plans Resource Unit Leader or Situation Unit Leader Finance Time Unit Leader or Procurement Unit Leader Safety Safety Officer 3
+Qualification Requirement

-Information
+Incident Commander Type 3 IC, (division supervisor recommended) Operations Strike Team Leader or Task Force Leader Logistics Facilities Unit Leader, Supply Unit Leader, or Ground Support Unit Leader Plans Resource Unit Leader or Situation Unit Leader Finance Time Unit Leader or Procurement Unit Leader Safety Safety Officer 3 Information Information Officer 3